jorgedlt/vagrant-client/README.md

 	                             to provision your vbox
 	                              * this file can be edited to allow for more system packages like ora java, mysql-server, or any other apt-get package.
+	                              * As an added avantage, these files are 100% compatible with AWS EC2 User-Data Script, just copy-and-paste into dialog box.

 	v_startup.sh              -- template script
 	                             which runs everytime, when one restarts vagrant